reasonml/reasonml.github.io/src/pages/guide/language/function.md

 logSomething ();
 ```

 `()` is a totally normal value, the single possible value in `unit`.
-Reason/OCaml gave it a special syntax out of convenience.
+Reason gave it a special syntax out of convenience.

 ### Labeled Arguments
 Multi-arguments functions, especially those whose arguments are of the same type, can be confusing to call.